lanternadev/lanterna-lab/README.md

 Two-month sprint focused on building the core system: plumbing, pipelines, and reliability.

 ### What’s next
-- Kubernetes infrastructure with Terraform + Ansible
+- Kubernetes infrastructure with Terraform + Ansible.
+This moves the lab from single snowflake servers to enterprise-ready Infrastructure as code.
 - Deploy k3s control plane + first worker node
 - Begin gradual migration of RAG services into containers
 - Design multi-corpus architecture: